krb5/krb5/doc/rst_source/krb_plugindev/profile.rst

 applications.
 For a detailed description of the profile interface, see the header file ``<profile.h>``.

-.. note: The locate interface does not follow the normal conventions
+.. note:: The profile interface does not follow the normal conventions
           for MIT krb5 pluggable interfaces, because it is part of a lower-level component of the krb5 library.

+As with other types of plugin modules, a profile module is a Unix shared object or Windows DLL, built separately from the krb5 tree.
+The krb5 library will dynamically load and use a profile plugin module if it reads a ``module`` directive at the beginning of krb5.conf, as described in :ref:`profile_plugin_config`.

 A profile module exports a function named ``profile_module_init`` matching the signature of the profile_module_init_fn type.
 This